 Olivia S. Byrne is a partner in the Washington D.C. office and a member of the firm’s real estate investment, development, sports, and finance group.

-Ms. Byrne is an active member in the firm's U.S. economic incentives practice along with the real estate and public finance practices in the Washington, D.C. office.
-Ms. Byrne has successfully obtained economic incentives for clients on a national basis and has extensive experience drafting legislation for economic incentives and tax related issues.
+Ms. Byrne is a leading member of the firm's U.S. economic incentives practice along with the real estate and public finance practices in the Washington, D.C. office.
+Ms. Byrne has successfully obtained significant economic incentives for clients on a national basis and has extensive experience drafting legislation for economic incentives and tax related issues.
 Her practice involves site location for many different industries, namely technology, broadcasting, professional sports stadiums and arenas, practice fields, wood-based products and biofuels, industrial manufacturing, food processing, auto parts and components, as well as financial services, entertainment facilities, and hotels.
 She and her team represent inbound companies from abroad including Asia, Europe and Canada, as well as U.S. companies relocating or deciding to remain in place and expand.
 Her proven track record demonstrates proposals to certain corporations such as manufacturing and technology in excess of US$100 million dollars in economic incentives.
 She served as lobbyist for The Advisory Board Company that won the “Game Changer Award” at the Washington Business Journal’s Best Real Estate Deal of the Year Awards in 2016.
 She regularly meets with many Economic Development corporations and authorities on behalf of clients on a national basis.

 Additionally, Ms. Byrne is a key member of the opportunity zones (OZ) team for the incentive established by Congress in the Tax Cuts and Jobs Act of 2017, building upon extensive experience working with clients to develop investments OZ businesses and OZ real estate.
 She is a frequent speaker on a national basis at OZ conferences and programs.
 She has worked with clients to assist with structuring OZ transactions and related real estate and tax issues.
 In 2019, Ms. Byrne was named a Top 25 Opportunity Zone Attorney by Opportunity Zone Magazine.